 Maintain Your HVAC Systems

-Your HVAC system needs to be maintained consistenty to prevent problems that could affect air quality.
+Your HVAC system needs to be maintained consistently to prevent problems that could affect air quality.
 The most common problem in offices is when the HVAC system struggles to circulate fresh air around all of the office space.
 If your HVAC system is faulty, it may not be replenishing the air at all, and dirty filters could even be putting more pollution into the office.
-Include air duct cleaning to your regular maintainance schedule.
-This might not be done by your HVAC service provider, but there are companies like DUCTZ that do both.
+Include air duct cleaning to your regular maintenance schedule.
+This might not be done by your HVAC service provider, but there are companies that do both.
 Remember, your HVAC system is the best tool you have for improving air quality, but only when it is working correctly.
+Made sure to use Commercial Air Duct Services to get the best results.

 Improving ventilation in the office will go a long way toward improving indoor air quality.
 The more time spent with the windows shut, the more poor air and pollutants will build up inside.
 So, in warmer months, make sure you keep the windows open as much as possible to create a natural airflow.
 This is particularly important right now if you want your employees to be safe and healthy in the office during the COVID-19 pandemic.
 Don’t underestimate the impact that air quality can have on productivity.
 Take action now before it harms your health and business.